Jeffrey Rosenfeld: Clinical and research

 Rosenfeld's research has focussed on the areas of neurosurgery, traumatic brain injury, bionic vision, and medical engineering.

 He pioneered the surgical technique to remove hypothalamic hamartomas from the brain.
 This type of tumour causes gelastic epilepsy, and they are located in a very inaccessible area inside the brain.
-The conventional surgical approach was to access the brain from below, because the tumour is closer to the bottom; Rosenfeld's novel approach was to access it from above, using a microscope to navigate down between the brain's hemispheres.
+The conventional surgical approach was to access the brain from below, because the tumour is closer to the bottom of the brain; Rosenfeld's novel approach was to access it from above, using a microscope to navigate down between the brain's hemispheres.
 In 1997, he performed the first such operation on 4-year-old Tom Leray-Meyer.
 Before the surgery, Leray-Meyer had the intellectual development of a one-year old, he could barely walk and he had fits every five to ten minutes.
 By 2001, his father was able to take him to see his first cricket match.
 The first international patient for this surgery was American Joelle Rue in May 2000, and she was followed by regular patients from overseas.

 In 2001, he won international acclaim for performing life-changing surgery to remove a hypothalamic hamartoma from a nine-year-old British boy, Sebastian Selo.
-The technique had previously been used successfully on 18 children at that time, but Selo was the most critical; since he was a baby he suffered up to 100 epileptic fits each day and difficulty speaking, caused by a tumour the size of a grape which had grown in his brain, about 10 cm down, behind his eyes.
+The technique had previously been used successfully on 18 children at that time, but Selo was the most critical; since he was a baby he suffered up to 100 epileptic fits each day and difficulty speaking, caused by a tumour the size of a grape which had grown in his brain, about 10 cm down, from the top of the head, and behind his eyes.
 A surgery attempt in Britain four years earlier had not been successful, and caused a disabling stroke.
 Rosenfeld liquefied the tumour using a high-frequency aspirator so that it could then be sucked away in a four-hour operation.
 A year later, Selo's seizures were rare, and they did not prevent him leading a normal life.
-They were re-united in Great Britain when Rosenfeld visited to teach the technique to British surgeons.
+They were re-united in Great Britain when Rosenfeld visited to teach the technique to British neurosurgeons.
 After the attention for that success, children from around the world were coming to the Royal Children's Hospital for the same surgery and Rosenfeld personally performed over 70 of them.